Sunillad08/notes/Networking/IMAP.md

 Synchronisation of emails and folder on mail server.
 Better for multiple device usage.
 All emails are kept on server for limited time.
 Much better than [POP3](POP3.md).

+User can partially download e-mail.
+Option to create mailboxes and folders.

 ---

 ![pop3](https://www.gatevidyalay.com/wp-content/uploads/2018/09/Simple-Mail-Transfer-Protocol-1.png)